-If you are part of your employer-supported childcare scheme, you may be part of a salary-sacrifice arrangement whereby you have agreed to take less salary (up to a limit) in exchange for employer childcare vouchers (or directly-contracted childcare) and consequently benefit from relief on tax and national insurance contributions on the value of your employer-supported childcare vouchers.
+If you are part of your employer-supported childcare scheme, you may be part of a salary-sacrifice arrangement whereby you have agreed to take less salary (up to a limit) in exchange for employer childcare vouchers (or directly-contracted childcare) and consequently benefit from relief from tax and national insurance contributions on the value of your employer-supported childcare vouchers.

 Our understanding is that it is usually not possible to get a refund on any excess childcare vouchers unless your employer allows it and adjustments would need to be made for the tax and NI savings given.
 You should speak to your childcare voucher company and employer.

-You can ask to stop receiving childcare vouchers or directly contract childcare through your employer scheme temporarily without having to leave your scheme, providing you re-start taking your vouchers (or workplace nursery option) within 52 weeks – for example, if you don’t need the childcare vouchers for a while or you need to stop your salary sacrifice arrangement for a while.
+You can ask to stop receiving childcare vouchers or directly contract childcare through your employer scheme temporarily without having to leave your scheme, providing you re-start taking your vouchers (or workplace nursery option) within 52 weeks.

 The important thing to remember here is that your temporary break from your employer’s scheme must not last more than 52 weeks, otherwise you won’t be able to rejoin and may need to look for other types of support towards your childcare costs.